Types of Journalism: Which is Right For You?

 Also Read:

-Tabloid Journalism
+5. Tabloid Journalism

-In this, certain news stories are exaggerated or sensationalized with photos to attract the readers' attention.
+In this, certain news stories are exaggerated or sensationalised with photos to attract the readers' attention.
 It can also be called a type of gossip news, as Tabloid Journalism is usually celebrity-centric.
-Earlier newspapers contained crime stories and gossip in a single column, but its popularity among gossip seekers grew so much that it developed into a full-fledged media outlet broadcasting news for entertainment.
+Earlier newspapers contained crime stories and gossip in a single column, but their popularity among gossip seekers grew so much that it developed into a full-fledged media outlet broadcasting news for entertainment.
 Tabloid journalism promoted paparazzi culture and has now become one of the major forms of media.

-Mobile Journalism
+6. Mobile Journalism

-Other Journalism Specializations
+Other Journalism Types

 You can pursue journalism courses in many specific areas.
 These areas are based on hard news and soft news.
 You can choose a specific area based on your interests and knowledge.
 Reporting on a particular area not only enhances your knowledge in that domain but also allows you to become an expert.
 Some such specific areas of Journalism are given below:

-Sports: Sports Journalism includes coverage of sporting events for TV, digital platforms, or newspapers.
+- Sports Journalism: Sports Journalism includes coverage of sporting events for TV, digital platforms, or newspapers.
 As a sports reporter, you can interview any sports team or player and also do coverage of any league or tournament.
 In Sports Journalism, you have to make sure that your news is authentic and factual.

-Science: It includes the coverage of research, inventions, and innovations in the field of science and the country's space missions.
+- Science Journalism: It includes the coverage of research, inventions, and innovations in the field of science and the country's space missions.
 If you are interested in science and want to bring new scientific methods to the world, then it is the right area for you.

-Lifestyle: A lifestyle reporter covers fashion, food, sports, travel & tourism, books and magazines.
+- Lifestyle Journalism: A lifestyle reporter covers fashion, food, sports, travel & tourism, books and magazines.
 Lifestyle reporting is a soft form of Journalism in which ideas are gathered and presented to the readers in a relaxed and entertaining manner.

-Diploma in Journalism | Bachelor in Journalism and Mass Communication (BJMC) | BA Journalism, Film and Television Studies |
+| Diploma in Journalism | Bachelor's in Journalism and Mass Communication (BJMC) | BA Journalism, Film and Television Studies |

-Diploma in Documentary Photography | Bachelor of Journalism (BJ) | BA (Hons) Photojournalism |
+| Diploma in Documentary Photography | Bachelor of Journalism (BJ) | BA (Hons) Photojournalism |

-Diploma in Photojournalism | Bachelor of Mass Media | Masters in Journalism and Mass Communication (MJMC) |
+| Diploma in Photojournalism | Bachelor of Mass Media | Master's in Journalism and Mass Communication (MJMC) |

-Diploma in Journalism and Mass Communication | BA in Journalism |
+| Diploma in Journalism and Mass Communication | Master of Journalism | |

-PG Diploma in Journalism | Bachelors in Sports Journalism | Masters in Mass Communication |
+| PG Diploma in Journalism | Bachelor's in Sports Journalism | Master's in Mass Communication |

-PG Diploma in Radio and TV Journalism | Bachelor of Mass Communication (BMC) | MA Broadcast Journalism |
+| PG Diploma in Radio and TV Journalism | Bachelor of Mass Communication (BMC) | MA Broadcast Journalism |

 Popular Journalism Colleges